-Table 11 shows a significant difference in perceptions of water service across residency lenghts.
-With an F-value of 8.142 and a significance level of .000, the data confirms that how long a resident has lived in the community directly influenced their assessment of the water utility.
+Table 11 shows a significant difference in perceptions of water service across residency lengths.
+With an F-value of 8.142 and a significance level of 0.000, the data confirms that how long a resident has lived in the community directly influenced their assessment of the water utility.
 Since the p-value was less than 0.05, the null hypothesis was rejected.
 This indicates that residents who had stayed in the area for many years had different viewpoints than newer residents, likely because long-term residents had witnessed the historical changes and the reliability of the water system over a longer period.

-Furthermore, the study finds a significant difference in consumer satisfaction across different lengths of residency, as indicated by an F-value of 6.524 and a significance level of .000.
+Furthermore, the study finds a significant difference in consumer satisfaction across different lengths of residency, as indicated by an F-value of 6.524 and a significance level of 0.000.
 This suggests that satisfaction levels were not uniform; instead, they varied with the duration of a resident’s stay in the barangay.
 Newer residents might have evaluated their satisfaction based on expectations from previous locations, while those with long-term residency based their satisfaction on the consistency of the service they had received over decades.
 This significant result highlights that the local water service may consider the length of residency as a key factor in understanding the diverse needs and complaints of its consumers.